Soundmatters/MonoDiscFilesInStereoModeProcessingWorkflow/Restoration of Audio Preservation Master files.md

 ---

-6)	Play the file and nudge Track 1's fader gain, plus or minus tenths of a dB, until the resulting output of Track 1 and 2 is as near to null as possible [Ideally, this this adjustment will completely cancel the lateral component of the signal, leaving only the vertical component –which is mostly rumble, noise, and some clicks and pops].
+6)	Play the file and nudge Track 1's fader gain, plus or minus tenths of a dB at a time, until the resulting output of Track 1 and 2 is as near to null as possible [Ideally, this this adjustment will completely cancel the lateral component of the signal, leaving only the vertical component –which is mostly rumble, noise, and some clicks and pops].

 7)	Return the polarity to the normal position on Track 1's mixer strip.
-Leave Track 1's fader at the setting made in step 6 above.
-[Ideally, this new balance will completely cancel the vertical component of the signal, and optimize the lateral component of the signal –which is the intended signal].
+Leave Track 1's fader at the setting made above, in step 6.
+[Ideally, this new balance will completely eliminate the vertical component of the signal, and optimize the lateral component of the signal –which is the intended signal].

 8)	Render a new mono file from the mix